calblueprint/dccentralkitchen/docs/faq.md

 :::faq What is SNAP Matching?
 How do I earn SNAP Match coupons?
 ![SNAP Matching Coupon](./assets/faq/snap_match_coupon.jpg)
-If a store offers SNAP Matching, shoppers who purchase fresh or frozen product with SNAP/EBT can get more fresh or frozen produce for free.
+If a store offers SNAP Matching, shoppers who purchase fresh or frozen products with SNAP/EBT can get more fresh or frozen products for free.
 To earn a $5 coupon for fresh or frozen products, spend at least $5 with SNAP/EBT at a participating store and include at least 1 item of fresh or frozen produce in your purchase.
 :::

 :::faq How many SNAP Match coupons can I earn?